"Stay in your marriage": Lady who left her husband says, gives important reason

-- A Nigerian woman said it is important that people should stay in their marriages and relationships
+- A Nigerian woman said it was important that people should stay in their marriages and relationships

-- According to the woman, there is nothing outside marriage or a relationship that people would be searching for
+- According to the her, nothing worthwhile could be found outside marriage or a relationship

-- However, the woman, who spoke in a TikTok video, said there is only one reason for someone to leave their marriage or relationship
+- The woman, who spoke in a TikTok video, said there was only one reason anyone should leave a marriage or relationship

 A Nigerian woman has shared her opinion on whether people should leave their marriages or relationships.